Coues Whitetail, AKA the Coues, Couse, Coos, Cows, and more.

 Above the Rim

 Diseases can adversely affect deer populations.
 The Coues whitetail is susceptible to a wide variety of diseases including viral and bacterial infections.
-Since most infections can spread across ungulate species, it is important to note that the Coues whitetail shares its entire range with either mule deer, elk or both.
+Since most infections can spread across ungulate species, it is important to note that the whitetail shares its entire range with either mule deer, elk or both.
 One of the most severe diseases found in ungulate species is Chronic Wasting Disease (CWD).
 To date, documentation of CWD infections occurred in elk and mule deer only; both infection types occurred in central New Mexico.
-Both the New Mexico Game and Fish Department and the Arizona Game and Fish Department have implemented guidelines for hunters to follow to keep CWD out of their states; and thus, out of Coues habitats.
+Both the New Mexico Game and Fish Department and the Arizona Game and Fish Department have implemented guidelines for hunters to follow to keep CWD out of their states.

 Today, the Coues whitetail deer has a cult-like following from hard-core hunters that rivals any group of hunters.
-Because the Coues deer resides in steep, rugged country, and blends in to its surroundings so well, Coues hunters have adapted over time.
-Coues hunters have an old adage, “A good hunter will wear out the seat of his pants long before the soles of his boots.”
-Translation, finding and taking Coues deer consistently, means sitting behind a set of quality, high-powered optics.
+Because the Coues deer resides in steep, rugged country, and blends into its surroundings so well, hunters have adapted over time.
+Longtime hunters have an old adage, “A good hunter will wear out the seat of his pants long before the soles of his boots.”
+Translation: finding and taking Coues deer consistently, means sitting behind a set of quality, high-powered optics.

 Spot & Stalk